rekalogika/rekalogika.dev/docs/file/00-intro.md

 import ThemedImage from '@theme/ThemedImage';

 High-level file abstraction library built on top of Flysystem.
-It lets you work with file objects in an object-oriented way.
+It lets you work with file objects in an object-oriented manner.
 A file object represents a file in a Flysystem filesystem.
 It can be a local file or a file in a cloud storage, the library lets you work with them in the same way.

 ## Features